About our proposal

 - Proven, state-of-the-art technology would be used in the facility

-- The new facility would be designed to handle up to 230,000 tonnes of waste per year
+- The new facility would be designed to handle up to a maximum 250,000 tonnes of waste per year